Position

 Responsibilities:

-• Design and implement solar energy systems for residential, commercial, and industrial clients.
+• Design, develop, and implement solar power systems for various clients.

-• Oversee the installation and commissioning of solar energy systems, ensuring compliance with local regulations and safety standards.
+• Oversee the installation process, ensuring compliance with safety standards and regulations.

 Qualifications